rjjjjr/rjjjjr/README.md

 - 👋 Hi, I’m @rjjjjr
-- 📫 How to reach me discord:rjjjr
+- 📫 How to reach me discord:rjjjr.